 4 Types of Chiropractic Adjustments

 One of the first things that most people think of when they hear ‘chiropractic adjustment’, is the ‘popping’ or ‘cracking’ sound.
-While this is common with certain adjustments or maneuvers, it should not define what we do.
+While this is common with certain adjustments or maneuvers, it should not define what chiropractors do.
 The sound is simply a by-product of bringing certain joints through it’s range of motion and creating a quick vacuum effect.
 Our objective is to improve joint function, not to create an interesting sound.
 Our spinal joints need to move, in the the way they were designed to move, in order to be healthy.
 Through various maneuvers we can help restore normal range of motion.
 By restoring normal spinal joint function, we can help decrease pain, reduce inflammation, and improve mobility.
 Improved posture and spinal biomechanics, balance, coordination, core strength and stability can be just as important towards optimum spinal health, but these components tend to be easier to develop when we have less pain and have normal spinal function.

-Manipulation is most often defined as a high velocity, low amplitude maneuver on a joint.
+Manipulation is most often defined as a high velocity, low amplitude maneuver of a joint.
 This is the type that is most often associated with the ‘popping’ sound.
 This type of adjustment is commonly for spinal joints, but is often used on joints in the upper or lower extremity as well.
 Spinal manipulative therapy (SMT) has been the type most often cited in the scientific literature for having benefits for certain spinal conditions.
 It has been theorized that it’s benefits are attributed to not only bringing the joint through it’s normal range of motion, but also doing so very quickly.
 It appears that a quick stretch to the joint may have a greater therapeutic benefit than one done slowly.
 The drawback to this type of adjustment is that it can feel a little more forceful than other types.
 Some patients find that they cannot relax or that they don’t like the sound it can create.
 I take these concerns seriously, because it is important to me that the individual is completely comfortable with their treatment.
 From a therapeutic perspective, I find that patients respond better when they are relaxed and don’t muscle guard during the adjustment.
 For most, however, manipulation is very comfortable when their concerns and comfort preferences are addressed.
 In my own practice, I find individuals respond faster to this type of adjustment than any other type.

 Joint mobilizations cover a broad range of movement from a minimal stretch to allowing the joint to be stretched through most of it’s range of motion.
 Normally, mobilizations are applied more slowly and can be a little more comfortable.
 While they rarely cause an audible ‘popping’ sound, it should be understood that it is still a possibility.
 Spinal mobilizations tend to be just as or less effective than spinal manipulations for most of the common spinal conditions that they are used for.
 Personally, I tend to use mobilizations most frequently to prepare the joints for manipulation, if the individual is experiencing severe pain and spasm, or if the patient simply prefers a slightly less forceful maneuver.
 Through personal experience, I find that with mobilizations, individuals might be either less responsive to care or they might require a greater number of visits until maximum therapeutic benefit is achieved.